-This transition could take place in an assisted living facility or even home health care situations, where different medical professionals like massage therapists can visit a client’s home on a regular basis.
+This transition could take place in an assisted living facility or even home health care situations, where different medical professionals like massage therapists can visit a patient’s home on a regular basis.

 Even if their immediate condition is stable, improving, or they don’t need hospice care in the short-term, at least, they or their family will have been provided information about long-term care and hospice services that can be utilized in the future.